Skip to content

 Where to stay in Luang Prabang

-Luang Prabang is a great destination for people with a limited budget.
+Luang Prabang is an excellent destination for people with a limited budget.
 You can find hostels or guest houses right in the old town.
-You can check both on Booking.com and also on Trip.com.
-Just keep in mind that due to the lack of public transportation, it is important that you don’t stay too far from the old town.
+You can check both Booking.com and Trip.com.
+Remember that you shouldn’t stay too far from the old town due to the lack of public transportation.

-The resort is a bit further away from the old town but they offer a free shuttle service to and from the city center that runs every hour.
+The resort is a bit further away from the old town, but they offer a free shuttle service to and from the city center that runs every hour.

 Luang Prabang 2 days itinerary